rDybing/dphoto/content/about.md

 ### Editing

 I use Darktable for all my edits and photo-organization.
 Not that I do much in editing.
 I tend to do the bare minimal and keep the photos as "real" as possible.
 Some rotation to get the vertical and/or horizontal level.
 Cropping where a photo is a bit busy.
-Finally, to make the colours pop a bit more, I usually settle for a colour temperature of around 5k and apply Fujifilm Velvia (day shots) or Provia (night shots) filter.
+Finally, to make the colours pop a bit more, I usually settle for a colour temperature of around 5k and apply Fujifilm Velvia (day shots) or Provia (night shots) LUT.
 Sometimes some minor touch up to get rid of dust-spots, but not often as I keep the gear pretty clean.

 ### Gear